ome/omero-install/linux/test/README.md

     WEBSESSION=true ./docker-build.sh ubuntu1404_nginx

-To run the image for centOS 6 or ubuntu/Debian, you need to pass the -w/--websession true.
+To run the image for centOS 6 with Python 2.7 or Ubuntu/Debian, you need to pass the -w/--websession true.
+The parameter is not taken into account for CentOS 6 with Python 2.6

 For example: